pnwamk/prefab-predicate-compat/README.md

 There were a few programs that relied on the previous, unsound behavior of prefab predicates.

-This package provides a function (`define-backwards-compatible-prefab-predicate`) which should work for old programs (in the same unsound way prefab predicates have worked) and should fix the soundness issues related to prefab predicates for new programs.
+This package provides a function (`define-backwards-compatible-flat-prefab-predicate`) which should work for old programs (in the same unsound way prefab predicates have worked) and should fix the soundness issues related to prefab predicates for new programs.

 In other words, in Racket versions <= 6.90.0.28,

 ```
-(define-backwards-compatible-prefab-predicate Foo? foo)
+(define-backwards-compatible-flat-prefab-predicate Foo? foo)
 ```

 expands to: